 - At this point I should of prepared drip irrigation pipes so that they go under the paths and into each bed.

-- We then amended the sub soil below by digging it over with some compost and lime as the soil is acidic and ow in calcium. this was a one time affair as after this it will be no dig and will only be amended with compost.
+- We then amended the sub soil below by digging it over with some compost and lime as the soil is acidic and low in calcium.
+This was a one time affair as after this it will be no dig and will only be amended with compost.

-- We then levelled out the paths against the for.
+- We then levelled out the paths against the forms.

 - We put down cardboard in the paths with a thick layer of pine bark for mulch.
 This is to keep weeds of the path, make it clear where to stand and make it look nice.

 - We then built a variety of trellises with metal or wood and staked the posts 1 meter into the ground with the hope that they will be permanent.
 We built them all differently so we could experiment growing different vegetables up them so we know what type of trellises to build in the future when we grow these vegetables more large scale in our lower terraces where it is naturally cooler and wetter and idea for summer plantings.